-Description: Richmond Reserve is located in the northwest portion of the City.
+Richmond Reserve is located in the northwest portion of the City.
 It is a small wooded triangular park with slopes over 40%.
-The adjacent uses are primarily single family residences.
+The area surrounding the park is primarily single family residences.

-Historical Information: This park is likely named after "Richmond" as the area was known when it was first platted for development by C.W.
+This park is likely named after "Richmond" as the area was known when it was first platted for development by C.W.
 Smith.
-Shoreline Historical Museum

-- Invasive vegetation removal
+Invasive vegetation removal

-- Natural area
+• Natural area